Giuseppe & Gaetano Friscia's Ancestors

 ~<^>~

-Seven mother church baptism records have been found for the children of Antonino and Angela Friscia as follows — Savario was born and baptized as Xaverius Joseph Joannes, on the evening of December 27, 1757; Giuseppe was born and baptized as Joseph Aloysius on January 24, 1760; Giovanni was baptized as Joannes on November 19, 1762; ancestor Giuseppe; Calogero was born at the 18th hour of July 26, 1770, and baptized that same day as Calogerus Joannus Accursius; ancestor Gaetano; and Maria Josepha Antonina, who was born and baptized on the evening of February 24, 1780, married at 24 years old, on September 9, 1804, her second husband, Ignazio Marinello, who was the brother to ancestor Maria Marinello, and died in Sciacca, the widow of Ignazio on October 5, 1844.
+Ten mother church baptism records have been found for the children of Antonino and Angela Friscia as follows — Savario was born and baptized as Xaverius Joseph Joannes, on the evening of December 27, 1757; Giuseppe was born and baptized as Joseph Aloysius on January 24, 1760, but may have died young; Giovanni was baptized as Joannes on November 19, 1762; another Giuseppe was born and baptized as Joseph Xaverius on November 9, 1765, but he also may have died young; Maria was born on the morning of December 13, 1768, baptized as Maria Lucia Joanna that same day, but died at 8 months old and was buried on September 9, 1769; Calogero was born at the 18th hour of July 26, 1770, and baptized that same day as Calogerus Joannus Accursius; Gaetano was born on the evening of April 18, 1774, baptized as Cajetanus Dominicus Baltassar that same night, but probably died young; ancestor Gaetano; Maria Josepha Antonina, was born and baptized on the evening of February 24, 1780, married at 24 years old, on September 9, 1804, her second husband, Ignazio Marinello, who was the brother to ancestor Maria Marinello, and died in Sciacca, the widow of Ignazio on October 5, 1844; and lastly ancestor Giuseppe.

 More information about Antonino and Angela comes from their children’s records.
 On daughter Maria’s civil death record, her father, Antonino is called an Industrioso, a manufacturer or trader.
 On Giuseppe’s 1843 civil death record it calls Antonino a Pardon, which translates to master, a term of respect used also in describing his son Giuseppe.